ventus550/raccoon-spotter/README.md

 ![](https://i.imgur.com/zodNdbL.png)

 ## Overview
 This project utilizes the Kedro framework to build and manage a deep learning pipeline for a simple raccoon object detection.
-We also incorporate Weights & Biases for monitoring and tracking experiments.
+Data is stored in an S3 bucket.
+We also incorporate Weights & Biases for the monitoring and tracking of  experiments.

 ## Rules and guidelines
 * Don't remove any lines from the provided `.gitignore` file